 - Alzheimer's disease

-- Macular degeneration
+- macular degeneration

-- Heart and blood vessel disease
+- heart and blood vessel diseases

 Growing and cooking okra

-Okra thrives when the soil temperature is above 65°F and is heat-tolerant throughout the summer.
+Okra thrives when the soil temperature is above 65°F, and it is heat-tolerant throughout the summer.